Try-scoring sensation Matthews on Scotland call-up

 One man's misery is another man's dream come true, though.

 "Buzzing" was the word Johnny Matthews kept using when speaking about his call-up as McInally's replacement.
-Thirty-years-old and yet to be capped, Matthews had the look of a man who was still finding his sudden elevation a touch surreal.
+Aged 30 and yet to be capped, Matthews had the look of a man who was still finding his sudden elevation a touch surreal.

-He was in Elie walking the dog when his phone rang and it was Scotland calling.
+He was in Elie walking the dog when his phone rang and it was Scotland forwards coach John Dalziel calling.

 "Very shocked to get the call but delighted and just looking to throw my hat in the ring," he said.

-"I don't know if anyone has ever been to Elie but the [phone] signal is pretty sketchy so I was getting every third word [from Scotland forwards coach, John Dalziel].
+"I don't know if anyone has ever been to Elie but the phone signal is pretty sketchy so I was getting every third word

-"As soon as I saw the call I was like 'well, he [Dalziel] is not asking for a catch-up so this must be it, could be golden' and he said 'how quick can you get to Nice?' and now I'm here."
+"As soon as I saw the call I was like 'well, he is not asking for a catch-up so this must be it, could be golden' and he said 'how quick can you get to Nice?' and now I'm here."

 It's just as well Matthew had kept himself in shape, because he would have had every reason to let himself go a touch, given what he has been up this past while.

 "I'd had a good summer.
-Came out here to see my best man, Archie [Russell, Finn's brother who now lives in France], went to Frankfurt on my stag do, got married just outside St Andrews, went to Crete on my honeymoon... so it wouldn't be a bad summer.
+Came out to France to see my best man, Archie [Russell, Finn's brother], went to Frankfurt on my stag do, got married just outside St Andrews, went to Crete on my honeymoon... so it wouldn't be a bad summer.

 "It would be the perfect summer if I get a World Cup cap.
 We'll see what happens."